 'Challenges for semantic description: comparing responses from the main approaches' is a paper in progress, authored by Cliff Jones and me.
 The paper is a more technical explanation of some of the aspects of programming languages that make writing semantics tricky, and a comparison of some of the solutions proposed.
 It includes the semantics of an example core language, and a more realistic concurrent object-oriented language.
-This paper is almost finished and is due to be submitted to a journal soon.
+This paper has been published as a technical report and we are considering modifications before submitting for publication elsewhere.

 'Formalism in the Forest: the 1964